anzbert/f_link/README.md

 - Functions have been implemented as methods on either the `AblLink` or the `SessionState` struct depending on which of the two the original C function uses as a primary parameter and what seemed to be the most intuitive.
 - At this point, handling thread and realtime safety with Audio and App Session States is left up to the user, just like in the original library.
 - Ableton's documentation should mostly still apply to this library, since implementations have been copied as they were.
-- The function documentations have been copied from 'abl_link.h'.
+- The function documentation has been mostly copied from 'abl_link.h'.
-- Currently, the callbacks have been omitted from the implementation and the user has to poll the current state instead (see Known Issues).
+- Currently, callbacks have been omitted from this library (see Known Issues).

 ## Known Issues